 But isn’t this image complete with a cold drink in hand?
 How do you picture it?
 Is it a well-crafted cocktail in a delicate glass?
 Or a frozen colada in a fresh pineapple cup?
 Maybe just a good ol’ cold beer?
 Pick your fancy!
 It’s your dream.

 Well, when it comes to paradise in the real world, the Florida Keys will make your dream a reality.
 That’s right.
 There are tons of bars throughout the Keys.

-No matter what, if it’s on this list, you gotta know it’s a great place to grab a drink.
-Here are our top 10 Florida Keys Bars, from Key Largo to Key West!
+No matter what, if it’s on this list, you must know it’s a great place to grab a drink.
+Here are our top 10 Florida Keys bars, from Key Largo to Key West!

 Map of the Best Florida Keys Bars

 Since 1890, the Green Parrot has been a steadfast bar in Key West.
 Called the Brown Derby Bar back in the day, it was known to be a favorite among WWII submarine sailors.

 Today, the Green Parrot has everything to love in a classic dive bar: It’s open until the early morning hours.
 It gets to the point with good drinks, a great atmosphere, and a fun bar scene.
 Just about every surface is covered in a fun sign or poster.
 It’s also a great place for live music.

 - Address: 601 Whitehead Street, Key West

 Lorelei Cabana Bar is just about the best bar in the Florida Keys to experience the sunset.
 Perfectly positioned on the water, it’s like every seat at Lorelei’s has a great view of the sunset.
 Sit back and watch it happen.

 The best plan is to arrive in time for happy hour and set yourself up for sunset.
 Lorelei has perfect cocktails, good food, relatively cheap drinks, and live music to complete the experience.